Mastering Mechanical Prior Art Searches: 8 Best Practices for Accuracy and Efficiency

 Fig. 1: Cooking Grill

-7. Considering Embodiments or Family Members of a Patent
+7. Analyze Patent Embodiments and Family Members of a Patent

-Yet another best practice while analyzing an identified prior art document during mechanical prior art search is considering all the possible embodiments as well as family members of a patent.
-In some cases, a patent comprises of multiple embodiments in which initial embodiments might not be relevant.
+Yet another best practice while analyzing an identified prior art document during a mechanical prior art search is considering all the possible embodiments as well as family members of a patent.
+In some cases, a patent comprises multiple embodiments in which initial embodiments might not be relevant.
 However, one of the embodiments might be relevant.
-For instance, in Fig. 2 below, the relevant embodiments are shown in fig. 80 and 81 (green checkmark).
-In case someone analyses the document based on initial embodiments, then he/she might miss this relevant prior art.
+For instance, in Fig. 2 below, the relevant embodiments are shown in Fig. 80 and 81 (green checkmark).
+In case someone analyzes the document based on initial embodiments, then he/she might miss this relevant prior art.

 Fig. 2: Fasteners for Mounting Cables